shermify/md-plus/README.md

 >**TODO:**

 > - Write unit and integration tests for api routes and react components.
+> - Add loaders to avoid flashing stale data when changing patients.
 > - Refactor api routes.
 > - Refactor some of the react containers and extract presentational components.
 > - Move modal state to redux